Pierre-Jean De Smet: First missionary tour

 In 1841, De Smet returned to the Salish accompanied by two priests, Gregorio Mengarini and Nicholas Point, and three friars.
 They founded St. Mary's Mission in the Bitterroot Valley among the Salish, and worked with them for several years.
 The following spring De Smet visited François Norbert Blanchet and Modeste Demers, missionaries at Fort Vancouver.
-He noted that the Protestant proselytising of the American Board of Commissioners for Foreign Missions under Henry H. Spalding, based at Lapwai, had made the neighboring Nimíipuu (Nez Perce) nation wary of Catholicism.
+He noted that the Protestant proselytizing of the American Board of Commissioners for Foreign Missions under Henry H. Spalding, based at Lapwai, had made the neighboring Nimíipuu (Nez Perce) nation wary of Catholicism.

 He persuaded a band of Nimíipuu to reside at St. Mary's for a period of two months; all of the people had received baptism before they left.
 Near the end of his time with the Salish, De Smet sent out an appeal to the United States public for financial aid to bolster his missionary efforts.
 He thought the Salish habit of seasonal nomadic movement made it "impossible to do any solid and permanent good among these poor people..."
 He forwarded a plan proposing that the Salish "be assembled in villages—must be taught the art of agriculture, consequently must be supplied with implements, with cattle, with seed."
-He went back to France to recruit more workers, and returned to the Pacific northwest via Cape Horn, reaching the Columbia River on 31 July 1844 with five additional Jesuits and a group of Sisters of Notre Dame de Namur.
+He went back to France to recruit more workers, and returned to the Pacific Northwest via Cape Horn, reaching the Columbia River on 31 July 1844 with five additional Jesuits and a group of Sisters of Notre Dame de Namur.